 - Receiving support from like-minded individuals

 - Making or receiving career or personal advice

 2. Commonality of Interest

 When you opt to participate in a social network community, you can pick and choose individuals whose likes and dislikes are similar to yours and build your network around those commonalities.
-For instance, if you are a chess aficionado, a book lover or have a particular political leaning, you can find and interact with those who share your interest.
+For instance, if you are a chess aficionado, a knitter, a book lover or have a particular political leaning, you can find and interact with those who share your interest.

 3. Real-Time Information Sharing